PresentPals/Client/ReadMe.md

 ![image_trello_5](./public/images/Trello5.png)

-## Discord Server
+## Discord Server for Team Communication

 We established a Discord server to facilitate streamlined communication and enhance our collaboration accross our team.
 To improve efficiency we leveraged the lounge feature and utilised screen sharing enabling us to visualise and discuss changes in real time, as well as carry out testing.

 ![image_Discord1](./public/images/Discord_Server1.png)
 ![image_Discord2](./public/images/Discord_Server2.png)
 ![image_Discord3](./public/images/Discord_Server3.png)

-## Testing

-Extensive testing was carried out in a manual format